Cyborgscode/Personal-Voice-Assistent/README.txt

 copy the relevant zip content here (means, do not include "master" or something similar in the path) mv etc/pva /etc/

-# NOTE: you don't need to "move" files into place, you can of course copy them i.e. with cp or "tar c files | tar x -C /target"
+# NOTE: you don't need to "move" files into place, you can of course copy them i.e. with cp or "tar c etc | tar x -C /"

 Example on the modelfile: